I Killed My Mother: Plot

 At the Catholic boarding school, Hubert meets Eric, with whom he cheats on Antonin.
 Eric invites Hubert to go to a nightclub with the other students, where they kiss and Hubert takes speed.
 He takes the Metro home, wakes his mother, and has an emotional conversation with her.
 The next morning, she takes Hubert to Antonin's mother's workplace to help drip the walls in paint.
 He and Antonin finish, and he lays down.
 Antonin proceeds to lay on top of him and kiss him, and they end up having sex.
 Hubert, later at home, finds out that his mother has enrolled him for another year at the boarding school.
 Because of this, Hubert trashes his mother's bedroom, but soon after, he calms down and cleans it up.
 The two fight, and Chantale sends Hubert to Antonin's house, from which he returns to school the next day.

 Back at school, Hubert is beaten by two fellow students.
 This causes Hubert to run away from school.
 The school's principal calls Chantale to inform her of the developments, revealing the note Hubert left, saying he will be "In his kingdom".
 Chantale knows exactly where Hubert's "kingdom" is; the house he lived in as a child with both his parents.
-The principal also begins to lecture Chantale, which causes her to have an angry outburst at him, saying how he thinks he's better than her and how he has no right to judge a single mother, since he's a privilege white man.
+The principal also begins to lecture Chantale, which causes her to have an angry outburst at him, saying how he thinks he's better than her and how he has no right to judge a single mother.
 Hubert runs away with the help of Antonin, who has borrowed his mother's car.
 On the journey, Antonin tells Hubert that he is selfish and only cares about himself, but adds that he loves him.

 Indeed, she finds Hubert and Antonin there.
 Chantale sits next to Hubert overlooking the beach.
 The film ends with a home video clip of Hubert as a child playing with his mother.